 To be admitted to the PhD program, applicants must satisfy the requirements for admission to the Graduate School and be formally accepted by the admissions committee of the graduate school as a candidate for the PhD program.
-Admission is highly competitive, we expect to make offers to four applicants.
+Admission is highly competitive, we expect to make offers to four applicants each year.
 Our department is committed to the principle of equal opportunity in education and employment.

 To apply for our PhD program an applicant must have earned a bachelor’s degree or equivalent from a college, university, or technical school of acceptable standing.
 Applicants do not need an MA to apply.
 Students in their final year of undergraduate study may be admitted on the condition that their bachelor’s degree is awarded before they enroll in our graduate program in September.

 We are interested in recruiting students with a well-rounded education and the ability to communicate usefully about science with scholars from multiple fields within cognitive science.
-Your application should concentrate on your strengths, which will naturally involve your field of specialization, but your research statement and writing sample must be understandable to scholars in the other field of specialization within your admission track.
-Ideally, your application will also evidence a genuine interest in bridging the gap with subfields in the other admission tracks.
+Your application should concentrate on your strengths, which will naturally involve your main field of specialization, but your research statement and writing sample should be understandable to scholars in the secondary field you choose.
+Ideally, your application will also evidence a genuine interest in bridging the gap between the two subfields.

 Applications must be submitted via the online application portal, no materials submitted by email will be considered.
 The admissions portal is managed by our collegiate university Paris Sciences et Lettres (PSL).